Danny Deakin

-Danny Deakin (born 6 September 1993) is an English footballer who plays as an attacking midfielder for Stocksbridge Park Steels.
+Danny Deakin (born 6 September 1993) is an English footballer who plays as an attacking midfielder for Staveley Miners Welfare.

 Career

 Deakin played as part of the academy at Sheffield United from 2006, until he was released by the club in 2012.
 Following his release from Sheffield United, Deakin had spells with Matlock Town and Belper Town.

 Deakin moved to the United States to play college soccer at Mercyhurst University in 2013, before transferring to the University of South Carolina in 2015.
 While at college, Deakin spent time with USL PDL side FC London, and NPSL sides Erie Commodores (formerly Erie Admirals) and Detroit City FC.

 On 17 January 2017, Deakin was selected by Orlando City in the 2017 MLS SuperDraft in the third round (64th overall).
 He officially signed with the club on 3 March 2017.
 Shortly after signing, Deakin was sent to Orlando City's USL affiliate Orlando City B on loan.
 He made his debut for Orlando City B on 25 March 2017 against Tampa Bay Rowdies.

 Deakin moved permanently to Orlando City B on 19 April 2017.

 On April 10, 2018 it was announced that Deakin would return to Detroit City Football Club for their 2018 campaign.

 On October 30, 2020 it was announced that Deakin had signed for Hallam.

 In July 2024, Deakin joined Stocksbridge Park Steels.